Michael Roe (historian): Research funded by grants

-Later in 1994, he received another research grant for Roe's own published book Immigration policy and experience in Australia, 1915-1940 which was completed in 1994.
+In 1994, Professor Roe received a research grant for the publication of his book Immigration policy and experience in Australia, 1915-1940, which was completed that year.

-In 1999, two grants were also given to his research on the 1901 General Australian Federal Election as well as research on notable Tasmanian Jane Franklin's personal journals and correspondence.
-In 2003, a grant was given to finance the book project Companion to Tasmanian History, a collaborative effort with the Centre for Tasmanian Historical Studies at the University of Tasmania.
+In 1999, two grants were received for his research on the 1901 Australian General Election as well as research on notable Tasmanian Jane Franklin's personal journals and correspondence.
+In 2003, a grant was given to finance the book project The Companion to Tasmanian History, a collaborative effort with the Centre for Tasmanian Historical Studies at the University of Tasmania.